What is DeleteFromQuery

 The BatchDeleteManager lets you configure global options for DeleteFromQuery.

-All options defined here are applied automatically to every DeleteFromQuery call, across your entire application.
+All options defined here are applied automatically to every DeleteFromQuery call across your entire application.

-You can use it when you want consistent behavior everywhere, without repeating configuration on each delete.
+Use it when you want consistent behavior everywhere, without repeating configuration on each delete.

 Because these options are global, any change will affect all future DeleteFromQuery executions.

-The BatchDeleteManager has 3 options:
+The BatchDeleteManager supports the following options:

 BatchDeleteBuilder